Trade Stock Indices

 BaFIN regulates all German brokers, the website for BaFin is https://www.bafin.de & BaFin is the German Federal Supervisory Authority for Investment brokers and institutions operating within German.

-Australian Securities and Investments Commission ( ASIC) - Australia
+Australian Securities and Investments Commission (ASIC) - Overview of ASIC in Australia

-The ASIC regulates all financial companies in Australia
+The ASIC regulates all financial corporations in Australia

 The Financial Futures Association of Japan ( FFAJ) - Japan